Mr. David Kaye, Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression

-David Kaye was appointed UN Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression in August 2014.
+David Kaye was the UN Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression from August 2014 to July 2020.

 Mr Kaye is a clinical professor of law at the University of California, Irvine, School of Law.
 He teaches international human rights law and international humanitarian law and directs a clinic in international justice.
 His research and writing focus on accountability for serious human rights abuses and the law governing use of force.
 He has collaborated with local and national governments, major international NGOs as well as those at the grassroots, international organizations, and academic institutions around the world.

 He has also published numerous research essays and opinion pieces on international human rights law related issues in a wide range of specialised reviews and mainstream publications.
 His most recent publications include:

 Speech Police: The Global Struggle to Govern the Internet (2019), Archiving Justice: Conceptualizing the Archives of the ICTY, Journal of Archival Science (2014);

 Stealth Multilateralism: U.S. Foreign Policy Without Treaties – or the Senate, Foreign Affairs (2013);

 Human Rights Prosecutors?
 The United Nations High Commissioner for Human Rights, International Justice, and the Example of Syria (book chapter) (2013);

 State Execution of the International Covenant on Civil and Political Rights, 3 U.C.
 Irvine Law Reviews 95 (2013).